Derreck Ogden with his daughter in Stuart, Florida

 • Runs a nationwide IT & compliance business

-• Background in municipal contract work
+• Background in civics and municipal operations

 • No developer money.
 No PAC money.